 Moonlit cross country skiing

-Hilton Falls Conservation Area in Milton will help cross country skiers, snowshoers and winter hikers take to the trails under the light of the moon on guided trips on January 13th and February 10th from 6:30 until 9:30 pm.
+Hilton Falls Conservation Area in Milton will help cross country skiers, snowshoers and winter hikers take to the trails under the light of the moon on guided trips in January and February.
 Following the excursion participants can warm up beside a crackling bonfire while sipping hot chocolate and roasting marshmallows.
 Limited ski equipment is available for rent if you don’t have your own, but reserve early to avoid disappointment.
 Pre-register by phone at 905.854.0262.

 If you can’t make out it for a moonlit experience, other great cross country ski and snowshoeing options in the region include: